uncle-b/PHP_User_Auth/README.md

 4. **Testing**:

-explore the basic functionality with the basic tempalate dialogs in the Auth/dialogs folder:
+explore the basic functionality with the basic template dialogs in the Auth/dialogs folder:
 - 'SignUp.php' provides a basic user registration flow.
 - 'SignIn.php' provides the basic login functionality.
 - 'passwordForgot' provides basic password recovery.